 Apply for maintenance roles with engineering consultancies or pharma or medical device companies

 For a list of pharmaceutical and medical device manufacturers and engineering consultancies, click here if you are in Ireland and here if you are in the United Kingdom.
 For other locations, do a search for engineering consultancies for the pharma of med device sector.

-You could bolster your application by taking our GMP Training for Beginners program and learn about the Good Manufacturing Practices (GMPs) and the risk management techniques used in the FDA regulated manufacturing environment.
+You could bolster your application by taking our 6 week GMP Training Course for Beginners in the Pharmaceutical Industry and learn about the Good Manufacturing Practices (GMPs) and the risk management techniques used in the FDA regulated manufacturing environment.